-Easy to read interactive tooltips on the COVID death rate chart
+Easy-to-read interactive tooltips on the COVID death rate chart

-Adding interactivity in this way is a great way to take advantage of the medium of a website.
+Adding interactivity is a great way to take advantage of the medium of a website.
 Users who might feel overwhelmed looking at the static chart can explore the interactive version, hovering to see a summary of the results on any single day.

-Hosting
+Hosting the Website

-Making a website is great, but you also need a way to share it.
-There are various ways to do this, ranging from quite simple to quite complex.
-The simplest solution is to zip up the files in your docs folder (or whatever folder you put your rendered website in) and email your ZIP file to others.
+Now that you’ve made a website, you need a way to share it.
+There are various ways to do this, ranging from simple to quite complex.
+The easiest solution is to compress the files in your docs folder (or whatever folder you put your rendered website in) and email your ZIP file to others.
 They can unzip it and open the HTML files in their browser.
-This works fine if you know you won’t want to make changes to the data or styling of your website.
-But, as we discussed in 6, what we think of as a one-time project rarely is.
+This works fine if you know you won’t want to make changes to the data or styles of your website.
+But, as we discussed in Chapter 5, most projects aren’t really one-time.

+On the Cloud

 A better approach is to put your entire docs folder in a place where others can see it.
 This could be an internal network, Dropbox, Google Drive, Box, or something similar.
-This has the advantage of being simple to implement while allowing you to only give access to those you want to see your website.
+Hosting the files in this way is simple to implement and allows you to give access to only those you want to see your website.

-You can even automate the process of copying your docs folder to various online file sharing sites using R packages: the rdrop2 package works with Dropbox, googledrive works with Google Drive, and boxr works with Box.
-In the past, I have written code like that below, which renders my site, uses the dir_ls() function from the fs package to identify all files in the docs directory, and then uploads these files to Dropbox.
-Having your code to render and upload it to Dropbox all in one file means you can just run your entire file, generating and uploading your website in one go.
+You can even automate the process of copying your docs folder to various online file-sharing sites using R packages: the rdrop2 package works with Dropbox, googledrive works with Google Drive, and boxr works with Box.
+For example, code like the following would automatically upload the project to Dropbox: